6.1 Common Hand Tools

 Tools for Linear Measurement

 The scale on a standard tape measure is accurate enough for most of the measuring a fabricator does on a daily basis.
-Most tapes only have one scale, either imperial scale (inches and feet) or metric scale (millimeters and centimeters).
-But there are some that have both, one on one edge of the blade and one on the other.
-Be sure you understand the scale you are working with.
+Most tapes only have one scale—either imperial scale (inches and feet) or metric scale (millimeters and centimeters)—but there are some that have both, with one on each edge of the tape.
+Be certain that you understand the scale you are working with.

 Reading a tape measure scale can take some practice.
-The majority of tapes used in fabrication and construction break the scale into 1/16 inch or 1-millimeter increments.
-Other incremental marks are also denoted.
-These include quarter inch, half inch, inch, and foot marks for Imperial, and centimeter and meter for metric.
-The scale can be different from one tape to another.
-Some may have finer increments than those mentioned while others, usually very long tapes, might only show the quarter-inch or centimeter marks.
+The majority of tapes used in fabrication and construction break the scale into one-sixteenths of an inch or 1-millimeter increments.
+Other incremental marks include quarter-inch, half-inch, inch, and foot marks for the imperial scale and centimeter and meter marks for metric.
+Assume the scale might be differ from one tape to another.
+Some may have fine increments while others, usually very long tapes, might only show the quarter-inch or centimeter marks.

 Increment Notation

 When you see measurements written on blueprints or on parts, you may see them followed by “ or ‘ marks, or by m, cm, or mm.
-The “ mark means inches and the ‘ means feet, when working with the Imperial scale.
-For example 7’ 8” means seven feet, eight inches.
+When working with the imperial scale, the “ mark means inches and the ‘ means feet.
+For example, 7’ 8” means seven feet, eight inches.
 In the case of fractional numbers, a number written ⅝” means five-eighths of an inch.
 When using the metric scale, an m following a dimension indicates meters, cm indicates centimeters, and mm is millimeters.
 For example, 5 m is five meters, 7 cm is seven centimeters, and 3 mm is three millimeters.

-Tape measures come in a number of lengths.
-Anywhere from 2 to 100 feet, or more.
+Tape measures come in a number of lengths, ranging from two feet to 100 feet or more.
 The most common lengths for fabrication and construction work will usually be between 25 and 40 feet.
-Metric tapes can be found in similar lengths on the metric scale, 1 to 50 meters, or more.
-Also, the width of the blade can vary by design.
-The wider the blade, the stiffer it will be, allowing you to reach further without assistance and also ensure the tape is straight to take an accurate measurement.
+Metric tapes can be found in similar lengths, such as from one to 50 meters or more.
+Also, be aware that the width of the tape blade can vary by design.
+The wider the blade, the stiffer it will be, which will allow you to extend the tae further without assistance and also ensure it is straight so you can take an accurate measurement.

 As you probably know, a ruler works much like a tape measure except it is shorter.
-The benefit of a ruler over a tape is that you can use a ruler as a straight edge to mark straight lines or to check if something is true (i.e. perfectly straight).
-Rulers can come in a variety of lengths, widths, and measurement scales.
+The benefit of a ruler over a tape measure in certain circumstances is that you can use a ruler as a straight edge to mark straight lines or to check if something is true (i.e., perfectly straight).
+Rulers also come in a variety of lengths, widths, and measurement scales.
 While most of us are familiar with the plastic rulers used in grade school, there are many different types of rulers.
-Rulers used for fabrication can be very long, sometimes 8’ to 10’ (2.5 m to 3 m).
+Ones used for fabrication can be very long, sometimes 8–10 feet (2.5–3 m).
 There are also rulers that fold or extend.
-Often, you will find a ruler as a part of another tool, such as one of the various types of squares, or a protractor.
-Rulers that are 2’ (60 cm) or less tend to have finer measurement scales than tape measures, often down to 32nds or even 64ths of an inch, though they don’t usually get smaller than millimeters for the metric scale.
-Sometimes, a ruler will have different scales on each side or even each edge.
+Often you will find a ruler as a part of another tool, such as one of the various types of squares, or a protractor.
+Rulers that are two feet (60 cm) or less tend to have finer measurement scales than tape measures, often down to thirty-seconds or even sixty-fourths of an inch, though they don’t usually get smaller than millimeters for the metric scale.
+Some rulers will have different scales on either side or even each edge.

-Some other measuring tools that deserve an honorable mention are calipers, micrometers, and feeler gauges.
-These tools are sometimes referred to as precision measuring tools.
+Some other measuring tools that deserve mention are calipers, micrometers, and feeler gauges.
+These three are sometimes referred to as precision measuring tools.
 They are used to take very fine measurements.
-When using these tools, you are no longer working in fractions but tenths, hundredths, and thousandths of an inch or hundredths of a millimeter in metric.
-Not all welders work with such small measurements, which is why you may not see or use these tools often.
+When using these tools, you are no longer working in fractions but in tenths, hundredths, and thousandths of an inch or hundredths of a millimeter.
+Not all welders work with such small measurements, so you may not see or use these tools often.

 A micrometer is another tool used to take small measurements in thousandths of an inch or hundredths of a millimeter.
 Micrometers look like a small C-clamp with a twistable dial on the end.
-Micrometers are often used to determine a piece of material’s thickness precisely.
-The lower bar (called the spindle) moves in or out as the dial is twisted.
-The scale on the dial gives the dimension between the spindle and the anvil (the small cylinder at the top) in thousandths of an inch or hundredths of a millimeter.
-The scale is usually a vernier scale.
+Micrometers are often used to precisely determine the thickness of a piece of material.
+The lower bar, called the spindle, moves in or out as the dial is twisted.
+The scale on the dial—usually a vernier scale—gives the dimension between the spindle and the anvil (the small cylinder at the top) in thousandths of an inch or hundredths of a millimeter.
 Most micrometers come in increments of an inch or 25 millimeters.
-This means that a 1” micrometer can measure objects from 0.001” to 1”, and a 2” micrometer can take measurements from 1.001” to 2”, and so on.
-A 0-25 mm micrometer can take measurements from 0.01 mm to 25mm, a 25-50 mm micrometer can take measurements from 25.01 mm to 50 mm, and so on.

-Feeler gauges are actually used to find the dimension of an empty space.
-A feeler gauge is made up of many thin metal strips.
-The strips range in thickness from about 0.035” (about 1/32”) at the thickest down to about 0.002” to 0.001” at the thinnest, or about 0.889 mm to 0.051 mm.
-By sliding the strips into the gap between the two parts, you can find the dimension of the space.
+he final measuring tool we’ll review is a feeler gauge, which is used to find the dimension of an empty space.
+A feeler gauge is made up of many thin metal strips measuring from about 0.035 inch at the thickest down to about 0.001 inch at the thinnest, or about 0.889 mm to 0.051 mm.
+You can find the dimension of a space between two parts by sliding the feeler gauge’s strips into the gap.
 In order to find the dimension of a gap larger than the thickness of any one of the strips, you can stack strips together and add their total thickness to get an accurate measurement.

 Tools for Finding Square

-When you hear the term square applied to something, it means that it has at least two edges that are exactly 90o to each other.
+When you hear the term square applied to something, it means that it has at least two edges that are exactly 90-degrees to each other.

 The squareness of a part or of a whole weldment is often one of the most important dimensions to account for when building almost anything.
-Sometimes, you will need to find stocksquare in order to mark a location or cut the end of a part.
-There are many different tools we can use to find square.
-The reason for such a wide variety is the many different stock material shapes used to build things.
-Metal stock, in particular, comes in a wide range of shapes and sizes, often requiring tools to accommodate these variances.
+Sometimes you will need to find square in order to mark a location or cut the end of a part.
+There are many different tools that can be used to do this, and the reason for such a wide variety is the many different stock material shapes used to build things.
+Metal stock, in particular, comes in a wide range of shapes and sizes, often requiring several tools to accommodate these variances.

 - Combination (combo) square

-- Rafter square (often called a speed square)
+- Rafter square (slso known as speed square)

 - Framing square